eknaepen/NP/README.md

 Server sends Candy>move?> and starts listening to Candy>move!> and makes the move
 ### Legal
 Server listening to Candy>legal!> to confirm if the move is legal

+<br/><br/>

+## Communication
+The client and server communicate via the broker.
+Both are subscribed on (tcp://benternet.pxl-ea-ict.be:24042) en push to (tcp://benternet.pxl-ea-ict.be:24041).
+When you want to ask something you use ?> and when you answer you use !>.
+Example: Candy>row?> -->  Candy>row!>8 Both the client and the server push to the pull port of the broker and subscribe on the publishing port of the broker.